aisingapore/ai-practitioner-handbook/book/6-modelling/ner-metrics.md

-# What are some of the common metrics in Named Entity Recognition
+# What are some metrics for Named Entity Recognition?

 Contributor(s): Lee Xin Jie, Senior AI Engineer (100E)